orbcode/orbuculum/README.md

 the software runs on both Linux and OSX.
 ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported.
 Segger support has just been added.
-Orbtop has recently received quite some special love to get it working and it seems robust on all tested workloads.*
+Orbtop has recently received quite some special love to get it working and it seems robust on all tested workloads, and now can produce graphs too.*

 I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
 For now the 'happy